 Some dwellings are exempt from Council Tax.
-These include dwellings occupied wholly by students and most empty dwellings.
+These include dwellings occupied wholly by students.
 There are several classes of exemption, some of which only apply for a specified length of time.

 B - Unoccupied dwellings owned by a charity (exempt for up to 6 months)